Consider these two extension method signatures:

 public Task<Validation<Error, int>> GetResult() =>

-from x from GetX()
+from x in GetX()

-from y from GetY()
+from y in GetY()

 select x + y;